 Please bring a spare battery for photographic equipment, should this be necessary.

-You will need money for lunches ( on transfer days as well as days in Kruger Park ), drinks, personals and gratuities.
+You will need money for lunches on transfer days as well as days in Kruger Park, drinks, personals and gratuities.
 Our shop at Tremisana sells basics including small curios.
-On the return overland trip, we stop at the Three Rondawels of the Blyde Canyon and there are more curios on sale.
+On the return overland trip, we stop at the Three Rondawels of the Blyde Canyon where there are more curios on sale.

 As far as gratuities go, it is suggested that deserving staff are tipped individually apart from the kitchen and garden staff for whom a tip box is provided.
-It is important to know that you will possibly have up to 4 different transfer drivers, up to 6 different wildlife guides ( depending on the duration of your safari) as well as different hosts/hostesses and managers at the different lodges.
-On our Welcome Letter that you receive on boarding our vehicle, it is recommended that a gratuity of 80 rands ( equivalent to roughly 5 US dollars ) be considered for each staff member doing an activity.
+It is important to know that you will possibly have up to 4 different transfer drivers, up to 6 different wildlife guides (depending on the duration of your safari) as well as different hosts/hostesses and managers at the different lodges.
+On our Welcome Letter that you receive on boarding our vehicle, it is recommended that a gratuity of 100 Rands ( equivalent to roughly 6 US Dollars ) be considered for each activity.

 Please advise us timeously of any special food requirements.
 We have suppliers of Halaal and Kosher food and cater for vegetarian and vegan diets.
-Please advise us re any food allergies.
+Please advise us of any food allergies.

 The South African diet is quite heavily biased towards meat dishes, so please let us know well in advance if you require alternative dishes.